ethanchristoff/CM1601_2331419_20221812_Ethan.P_JavaFX/README.md

 9. View Winning Horse Details (VWH)
 For the final code/process, all it does is read the winning horse details file and present it using stars (*) having each star represent ten seconds.
 A place is further assigned to the winning horse.
 Refer to the following figure to see what the data is expected to come out as:

+10. Consists of test cases as well (utilizing junit 5) to test each method and ensure that they work in multiple tests.